Strasmore Research

 )

-At the index level, no: SPY's open-to-close move of 0.34% ranks 13 of 19 trailing sessions by absolute size — mid-pack (open-to-close within the session, a different lens from the scoreboard's close-over-close).
-The intraday tape was ordinary; the overnight gap is where the day happened, and single names are where it was loud.
+At the index level, no: SPY's open-to-close move of 0.34% ranks 13 of 19 trailing sessions by absolute size, mid-pack.
+The intraday tape was ordinary; the gap is where the day happened.

 Breadth: green tape, growth back in front